Yony6041/Yony6041/README.md

 <p>
 I'm a passionate developer who is deeply curious and creative, I spend most of my time studying, programming & learning new technologies.
-My dream is to build software compatible with brain computer interfaces (BCI's).
+My dream is to build bioinformatics software.
 </p>

 ## How to reach me 💬